 Creamy Peanut Curry

-This peanut curry is not only on the table in less than 30 minutes, but also tastes incredibly delicious.
-The creamy coconut curry sauce pairs perfectly with spicy chili flakes and fresh lime.
+This peanut curry is not only on the table in less than 30 minutes, but also tastes incredibly good.
+The creamy coconut curry sauce pairs perfectly with spicy chili flakes and fruity lime.

 Without toppings and side dishes